uwplse/reincarnate-aec/README.md

 In support of these contributions, this artifact will demonstrate:

 * An early prototype of the compiler (`Section 4`) from the core 3D CAD language (`Figure 8` in the paper) to mesh.
 The goal is to show that our compiler is capable of generating valid triangular meshes as we described in the paper.
+To that end we provide 5 CAD programs which cover all the core CAD language features we described in `Figure 8` of the paper: 3D primitives, affine transformations, binary operations, and their combinations.

 * An early prototype of the synthesis tool or reverse compiler (`Section 5`) from 3D mesh to CAD.
 The goal is to show that the synthesis tool is capable of synthesizing CAD programs from meshes for the three case studies we described in `Section 6` of the paper.
+Later in this document, we provide instructions on how to view the 3D renderings of the CAD programs our tool synthesizes.
+Feel free to compare them with the figures we show in the paper, namely in `Figures 3, 20, 21` and verify that the renderings match with the figures.

 This document contains the following parts: